Coca-Cola Meatballs

 Coca-Cola Meatballs are comforting, rich, tangy and saucy – my family’s favorite dinner choice !
 Serve over pasta, rice or mashed potatoes (can also be served in smaller sized meatballs as an appetizer)

-You should know by now that I am a Coca-Cola addict.
+You should know by now that I am a HUGE Coca-Cola fan.

 Not just any Cola – the real thing Coca-Cola, not diet or light.
 These Coca-Cola Meatballs are amazing !